Si3pacz/ROS-Slackware/Readme.md

 sudo installpkg log4cxx-0.10.0-x86_64-1root.txz
 ```

-###2.3.3 Install urdfdom_headers
+###2.3.3 Install urdfdom

-Although this package is available on SlackBuilds.org we still need to manually install it beforehand due
+Although this package is available on SlackBuilds.org we still need to manually beforehand due to a strange way that sbotools handles dependencies:
-to reasons I don't wanna go into:

 ```
 sudo sboinstall urdfdom_headers
+sudo sboinstall urdfdom
 ```